Diazblack/todo_wizard/README.md

 ### DELETE

-**Note:** the username should be added to the URL in to make the endpoint work Send a http request to DELETE `http://localhost:4000/api/v1/users/:username` to delete the user entry

-Returns a 204 when the entry is deleted, 404 in any other case
+Send an HTTP request to DELETE `http://localhost:4000/api/v1/users/:username` to delete the user entry **Note:** The username should be added to the URL, to make the endpoint work Returns a 204 when the entry is deleted, 404 in any other case

 ## Todo Lists
 Endpoint to handle Todo List information
 ### Create
-Send a http request to POST `http://localhost:4000/api/v1/todo_lists` with the following JSON data
+Send an HTTP request to POST `http://localhost:4000/api/v1/todo_lists` with the following JSON data

 ```json
 {